 Running the application with an empty list of options yields the usage message given above and an error message.

 For example, to run the demo for in-cabin driver monitoring scenario, please provide a path to the encoder and decoder models, an input video and a file with label names, located in the demo folder,

-The application uses OpenCV to display the real-time results and current inference performance (in FPS).
+The application uses OpenCV to display the real-time action recognition results and current inference performance (in FPS).